isomerpages/sciencecentre-emag/index.md

       title: "Science Cafe: Robots Dreaming (Oct 2024)"
       subtitle: Tech, robotics, ai
       id: infopic
-      description: Café-goers dined with Ameca, one of the world’s most advanced humanoid robots, and participated in a game show poking the brains of local computer scientists.
+      description: Attendees dined with Ameca, one of the world’s most advanced humanoid robots, and participated in a game show poking the brains of local computer scientists.
       button: Read more